 Cyber threats are constantly evolving.
 All systems, people and processes around us are unceasingly dependant on technology.
-Even the most sophisticated cyber defense frameworks that seem virtually impenetrable can be breached by unauthorized intrusions.
+Even the most sophisticated cyber defense frameworks that seem virtually impenetrable can be breached by unauthorised intrusions.
 This escalates the need to formulate a steadfast incident response plan and conduct regular tests to assess its capabilities.

 Before we dive into the elaborate incident testing mechanisms, let us discuss the basics of building an effective incident tracking system and response plan and the key elements involved in preparing the master blueprint of the process.